juntaizheng/mlflow-examples/README.md

 This app currently assumes that the input data is all numerical.

-The following commands should be run from the root repository directory.

-To run the app with default parameters on a dataset, run the command
+To run the app with default parameters on a dataset while in the root directory, run the command
 ```
 mlflow run . -e gbt-regression-main -P data-path="insert/data/path/" -P label-col="insert.label.col"
 ```